-I am a naturally optimistic and colourful individual, able to appreciate joys in life such as my human and canine family, music, botanical painting, books, friends, gardening, and spending time out in nature.
+I am a naturally optimistic and colourful individual, able to appreciate joy in my life such as my human and canine family, music, botanical painting, books, friends, gardening, and spending time out in nature.
 But it hasn’t always been so joyful.
 I have experienced a range of challenging periods throughout my life with some very dark moments that deeply affected how I viewed myself in the world.
 After several attempts, over many years, I thankfully ended up with a therapist who happened to be an Adlerian (based on the personality theory of Alfred Adler).
 Embedded in a sense of social connectedness with an existential pull to find our place in the world, the optimistic, encouraging and pragmatic nature of Adler’s philosophy made a lot of sense to me.
-So much so that I embarked on my own Adlerian practitioner training.
+So much so that I embarked on my own Adlerian practitioner training back in 2005.
 This led to continuing my education at master’s level and the recently successful completion of my studies for the degree of Doctor of Psychotherapy at Metanoia and Middlesex.

-As a mother to three wonderful humans and pondering the many mistakes I have made along the way, I developed an interest in working with children and young people, not least because it dawned on me that every adult I see was once a child and teenager themselves.
+As a mother to three wonderful humans and pondering the many mistakes I have made along the way, I developed an interest in working with children and young people, not least because it dawned on me that every adult I see was once a child and teenager themselves.!
 I enjoy learning and challenging myself so I undertook further training which included using the creative arts, sand tray and clay therapy.
 I am currently undertaking a ‘clay conversations’ training to enhance my skills as a qualified clay therapist.

-Aside from my private practice, I volunteer for Cruse, the bereavement charity.
+I also volunteer for Cruse, the bereavement charity.

 I am committed to building safety with clients through connecting, compassion and caring.